AriFordsham/GHCWiki/supercompilation.md

 - Implement Simon's algorithm.

+Other things we need to watch out for

+- Divide by zero
+- Homeomorphic embedding for types?
+Currently all types are regarded as equal (like literals).
+Decision: leave it this way for now.
+- Msg does not respect alpha-equivalence.
+If we match lambda against lambdas, and the binders differ, we say "different".
+Decision: deal with alpha-equiv in msg when we have the new alg working.
+- Inlining `unsafePerformIO`
+- Adding constraint info

+  - case (x\>y)of { ....case (x\>y) of ... }
+  - Extending this to specialised functions themselves.

 ## Open questions

 - Should R contexts include let-statements?
 Need to worry about name capture even more then.